jajpohke/USBtoC64_AMI_CFG_Adv/README.md

-### Sperimental ###
+### Version 1.1 (need some more tests and love, so consider experimental!) ###

- This fork is about use fire 2 and 3 on C64 and Amiga.
-Base board is the same.
+ This fork has been born mainly to use fire 2 and 3 on C64 and Amiga with configurable buttons.
+Base board is the same of Main Project.

- Mouse functions are at the moment non implemented.
+ Release note!

+ 1.1 Mouse functions implemented; if an mouse is connected it will be autodetected in C64 and Amiga Mode.

  The Aim of this fork is use Original HTML configurator and give precompiled joystick profiles; its also possible to map some joystick like Hori Fighting Stich, WiFiDongle Snes.